Bonsai display table

 A bonsai display table is a piece of furniture used as an aesthetic style element for the targeted appreciation of a bonsai.

-General description
+Overview

 Bonsai display tables as a stylistic element of the overall conception of the tree, pot and table have a mainly aesthetic function.
 The task of the bonsai display table is to present the bonsai higher than the given surface, which gives the bonsai an additional charm, grace and formality as well as a stronger character, but also to improve the angle of view on the tree.

 Traditional asian bonsai display tables are mostly made from dark woods such as rosewood or walnut, which are almost exclusively painted with a dark satin-finish glaze.

 Selection

 The size and appearance of the bonsai display table should be selected in such a way, that it complements both the tree and its pot, without attracting much attention.
 In addition to the table size, the execution of the table legs - if appropriate - must be considered.
 These should be able to bear the weight of the bonsai convincingly and preferably not compete with the thickness of the trunk.
 Bonsai pots should not protrude at any side of the table and should not compete with the table in their layout.
 In general, the table should be about 1/3 larger than the bonsai pot.
 Flat bonsai display tables with rectangular tabletops are usually selected.
 Bonsai in cascade-style and semi-cascade-style are generally presented on higher tables with a square or round tabletop.
 Shohin bonsai are often shown in small groups on specially produced presentation shelves - a special form of the display table.

 In order to integrate the impression of a landscape image around the bonsai into the presentation, especially for bonsai in the design forms of literati or Saikei, unevenly shaped rock slabs or wooden discs are used.